YOUR CATHOLIC WEDDING: A DREAM CEREMONY !

 MATRIMONIO CONCORDATARIO IN ITALY

-In other European countries, if you want to get married in a church, you first have to get married civilly in a town hall whereas in Italy you can have both your civil and religious ceremonies at the same time as a concordat exists between the Church and the State in Italy.
+In other European countries, if you want to get married in a church, you first have to get married in a civil ceremony in a town hall.
+In Italy you can have both your civil and religious ceremonies at the same time as a concordat exists between the Church and the State.
 In other words, you don’t have to go to the town hall to get married civilly to be able to celebrate your religious wedding ceremony.
 This option also applies for foreign couples who wish to get married in Italy.
 The matrimonio concordatario in Italy is both a civil and religious marriage.
 In case of a matrimonio concordatario you have to send your religious file with the Nulla Osta that will automatically be transmitted to the church.
 Like town halls, some churches handle the transmission of marriage certificates to the authorities concerned.
-On the contrary, the marriage certificate will be given to you and you will have to take it to the embassy yourself.
+On the contrary, sometimes the marriage certificate will be given to you and you will have to take it to the embassy yourself.
 Note that it is up to the bride and groom-to-be to choose for a matrimonio concordatario or not.
 If you want to get married civilly in your country of origin and come to Italy only to celebrate your religious ceremony, it’s totally possible!
-In both cases, Noces Italiennes will be by your side to accompany you step by step in all your administrative tasks.
+In both cases, Noces Italiennes will be by your side to accompany you step by step in all your administrative and religious tasks.